 Certain occupations were more likely to use asbestos than others.
 Shipyards are among the primary jobsites associated with high levels of asbestos exposure among workers.
-During the construction and repair of American warships and other large navy vessels, shipyard workers and naval personnel were often exposed to asbestos-covered boilers, wall insulation, turbines, pipe covering, gaskets, pumps, cement and other asbestos products.
+During the construction and repair of American warships and other large navy vessels, shipyard workers and naval personnel were often exposed to asbestos-covered boilers, wall insulation, turbines, pipe covering, gaskets, pumps, cement, and other asbestos products.

-- Alabama Drydock
+- Seward Ship's Drydock

 - Bethlehem Steel Shipyard - San Francisco

 - Consolidated Steel Shipyard

 - Rough & Ready Island

 - San Diego Naval Shipyard